serverless/serverless/lib/plugins/aws/deploy/compile/events/apiGateway/README.md

   cb(new Error('[404] Not found'));
 }
 ```

+### Catching exceptions in your Lambda function

+In case an exception is thrown in your lambda function AWS will send an error message with `Process exited before completing request`.
+This will be caught by the regular expression for the 500 HTTP status and the 500 status will be returned.

 ### Http setup with custom authorizer
 You can enable custom authorizers for your HTTP endpoint by setting the authorizer in your http event to another function